Commercial vs Home compostable packaging: One is still a source of pollution!

 About the author:

-Marion is a French entrepreneur, profoundly interested in the composting industry.
+Marion is a French Australian entrepreneur, profoundly interested in the composting industry.
 Her words are her own thoughts and come from her research and learning.
 Although she quotes and sources the information she shares, Marion is not a scientist or a researcher and her opinions should not be understood as a scientific truth.

 Through her findings and experience in the industry, she is attempting to support hospitality businesses and producers in their search of alternative choices to single-use and other types of plastic packaging.
 You should always do your own research to best inform yourself.